oesteban/hcph-sops/docs/data-management/qaqc-criteria.md

     This indicates an issue of the header.
     Either the header needs to be corrected manually or exclude the session.

+- [ ] Check that the brain structure is clearly visible.
+Exclude the session if it is not.

 - [ ] Check for signal *ripples* around the frontal/prefrontal cortex typically caused by head motion.
     Exclude the session if ripples are clear and globally localized.